|

 POWERING YOUR SWITCHMASTERS

-ADJUSTING THE RESISTORS FOR YOUR SITUATION
+ADJUSTING THE RESISTORS FOR YOUR SUPPLY

 After reading the instructions consider the